 Further help with practical and financial support:

-- Maggie's Centres – You can get confidential advice about benefits you may be entitled to by contacting a Maggie's Benefits Adviser at your local Maggie's Centre.
+- Maggie's can give you confidential advice about benefits you may be entitled to.
+Contact a Maggie's benefits adviser at your local Maggie's Centre or online.

-- Macmillan Cancer Support – A Macmillan Benefits Adviser can offer specialist advice including information on beneﬁts, insurance, tax credits, grants and loans.
+- A Macmillan benefits adviser can offer specialist advice on beneﬁts, insurance, tax credits, grants and loans.
 Call 0808 808 00 00 (Monday to Friday, 9am–8pm).

 Benefits and ovarian cancer

-There are different types of benefit entitlements, including benefits that replace your earnings, help with housing costs or help with some of the extra costs resulting from your illness.
-Other financial help is available for people on a low income due to long term illness, including support with council tax and help with health costs such as travel to hospital.
+A cancer diagnosis can have a big impact on your finances and you may be able to claim benefits.
+There are different types of benefit entitlements.
+These include replacing your earnings you would have been getting from work, help with housing costs or help with some of the extra costs resulting from the illness.
+Other financial help is available for people on a low income due to long-term illness.
+You can also get support with council tax and health costs such as travel to hospital.

 Navigating the benefits system can feel like a bit of a maze, so you may wish to seek advice from a benefits adviser at Macmillan Cancer Support, Maggie's or Citizens Advice.